Constraints on the AGN flares as sources of ultra-high energy cosmic rays from the Fermi-LAT observations: Introduction

 \section{Introduction}

 Despite huge efforts to identify sources of ultra-high energy cosmic rays (UHECR, $E>10^{18}~$eV), the problem of their origin is far from being resolved -- we do not know where these particles are accelerated \cite{Letessier-Selvon2011}.
 Pure common sense suggests that the acceleration to such extreme energies takes place in regions with some extreme conditions, and it can be demonstrated more rigorously using so-called ``Hillas plot'' \cite{Hillas1984}: acceleration of energetic particles requires non-trivial combination of source parameters, primarily magnetic field strength $B$ and acceleration region size $L$ and that severely decreases the number of potential sources (e.g., \cite{Ptitsyna2010}).
 Active galactic nuclei (AGNs) are considered to be one of the most plausible candidates -- it is very tempting to tap into a huge reservoir of energy coming from accretion of matter onto supermassive black hole.
 However, this model faces certain difficulties -- a configuration needed for an effective acceleration is a very efficient photon source as well.
-It can be estimated that sources that can accelerate protons up to the highest energies exceeding $10^{20}$~eV will have a luminosity around $10^{47}~\mathrm{erg~s^{-1}}$ \cite{Farrar2009,Waxman2009}.
+It can be estimated that sources that can accelerate protons up to the highest energies exceeding $10^{20}$~eV will have a luminosity around $10^{47}~\mathrm{erg~s^{-1}}$ \cite{Lovelace1976,Blandford2000,Farrar2009,Waxman2009}.
 On the other hand, production of observed UHECR is a local phenomenon, because due to an interaction with background photons the horizon of propagation of $10^{20}$~eV protons is smaller than 150 Mpc \cite{Greisen1966,Zatsepin1966}.
 The existence of Greisen-Zatsepin-Kuzmin (GZK) cut-off in the UHECR energy spectrum was discovered by the HiRes experiment \cite{HiRes_GZK} and lately confirmed with a very high statistical significance by the Pierre Auger and the Telescope Array observatories \cite{PA_GZK,TA_GZK}.
 The problem is rather self-evident --- there are no steady sources with required luminosity in the local volume.
 It was suggested that this difficulty can be solved by dropping the 'steadiness' condition -- UHECRs can be accelerated in flares of AGNs.
-Flares with isotropic luminosity $>10^{50}~\mathrm{erg~s^{-1}}$ were observed \cite{AGN_flare}, so it is theoretically possible to accelerate protons up to energies exceeding $10^{21}$~erg.
+Flares with isotropic luminosity $>10^{50}~\mathrm{erg~s^{-1}}$ were observed \cite{AGN_flare}, so it is theoretically possible to accelerate protons up to energies exceeding $10^{21}$~eV\footnote{One should bear in mind that the cut-off in the spectrum can be explained by the extinction of sources with that extreme parameters rather than by interaction with the CMB photons.}.